 From my home, if I were to walk away, drive away, leave– would anyone miss me?
 That concept has horrifying facets.
 For many months this year, I was living in that situation.
 If I left this building, this town, this state, no one would’ve missed me.
 Not even a cat– I’d not met Foldy yet.

 Interacting with people within arm’s length is crucial for good health.
 One way came as a surprise to me.
 I’m on a regular blood donation cycle and I recently realized something.
-When I donate in my new adoptive state of South Carolina, it’s the only time any stranger– in this case a Red Cross nurse– tells me her name and asks me questions.
+When I donate in my new adoptive state, it’s the only time any stranger– in this case a Red Cross nurse– tells me her name and asks me questions.
 She touches my arm.
 Makes sure I’m comfortable.
 Makes small talk.
 Her attention is on me.
 All of that is root-making material, endearing me to the area.
 It’s in-person.
 It’s relating, and understanding.
 It’s someone waiting for me, and counting on me.
 It has a bonding effect because this human contact took place here, this strange land I’ve found myself.

-When I go to bed, I think of a particular person who was once in my life, and I renew our conversations.
+When I go to bed, I think of a particular person who was once in my life, forty-five years ago, and I renew our conversations.
 I invent whole new situations with my friend, and express myself.
 She expresses herself.
 It’s a way of watering my soil.
 Sometimes watering isn’t what’s best at a given time.
 In that case, my nightly mental exercise is like securing a good fence to protect what I have.
 All the work is a cumulative effort to grow those roots.

 My roots are in video chats with dear co-workers.
 I choose good people who are friends and who know how to exchange what we both need, to live.
 I do think it’s that serious.
 I count on my relationships any way I can take them.